 For more information and application materials, please visit Loyola University's website

-Montessori Northwest does not discriminate on the basis of gender, race, religion, age, sexual orientation, gender identity, disability, national or ethnic origin in it’s administrative policies, education policies, or any administered programs.
+Montessori Northwest does not discriminate on the basis of gender, race, religion, age, sexual orientation, gender identity, disability, national or ethnic origin in its administrative policies, education policies, or any administered programs.
 Any person unlawfully discriminated against as described in ORS 345.240, may file a complaint under ORS 659A.240, or may file a complaint under ORS 659A.820 with the Commissioner of the Bureau of Labor and Industries.
-Students may also file a grievance using our Grievance Process described in our Student Catalog.
+Students may also file a grievance using our Grievance Process described in our Student Handbook.